 GitLab has accomplished a number of milestones and Transparency has been essential to our success from the beginning.
-As GitLab matures, and we evolve to viewing Transparency as both Internal Transparency and External Transparency, we want to equip Team Members with the tools to enable responsible transparency in order to protect GitLab and our Team Members.
+As GitLab has matured, we have evolved to viewing Transparency as both Internal Transparency and External Transparency; accordingly we want to continue to equip team members with the tools to enable responsible transparency in order to protect GitLab and our team members.
 To do so, there are certain factors we need to consider when we share information in the form of videos, blog posts, social media posts, interviews, presentations, epics, issues, merge requests or any other format.
-Accordingly, along the lines of our CREDIT values, we have created the “SAFE” framework to serve as a guide.
+Accordingly, along the lines of our CREDIT values, the “SAFE” framework serves as a guide.

-Also, consistent with our CREDIT values, this is a living framework and we will iterate on this framework based on lessons learned in the course of GitLab’s evolution.
+Also, consistent with our CREDIT values, this is a living framework and we will continue to iterate on this framework based on lessons learned in the course of GitLab’s evolution.

-By contributing, Team Members will help GitLab continue to keep our CREDIT values front and center while making sure we continue to prioritize Transparency.
-If you have any questions, please ask them in the #safe Slack channel.
+By contributing, team members will help GitLab continue to keep our CREDIT values front and center while making sure we continue to prioritize Transparency.
+If you have any questions, please ask them in the #safe slack channel.
+Please do keep in mind that if you do reach out via the #safe slack channel, you should not include any sensitive information in that message because that is an open public channel.
+Instead, wait for a response from someone on the legal team as the sensitive information can be shared with the legal team using a DM.

 For all materials requiring legal review, refer to the Materials Legal Review Process.